LV-Robotics-Lab/engineai_ros2_workspace/README.md

 2. Enter joint bridge mode
    - Joint bridge mode allows control via joint commands
-   - With the robot in pd-stand mode, press the remote control [LB, CROSS_Y_LEFT] combination
+   - With the robot in pd-stand mode, press the Joint Bridge button on the remote control
    - The robot will enter joint bridge mode, which allows control via joint commands
    - Verify the robot status with the following command:
    ```bash